-Our Biodefense segment has generated net income for each of the last five fiscal years.
-Over this timeframe, our Biosciences segment has generated revenue through development contracts and collaborative funding, but none of our Biosciences product candidates have received marketing approval and, therefore, our Biosciences segment has not generated any product sales revenues.
-As a result, our Biosciences segment has incurred a net loss for each of the last five fiscal years.
+Our Biodefense segment has generated net income for each of the last five years.
+Our Biosciences segment has generated revenue over this timeframe through product sales, development contracts and collaborative funding but has incurred a net loss for each of the last five years.